syseleven/grav-docs-syseleven-stack/user/pages/03.Howtos/03.connect-two-subnets-with-each-other/docs.en.md

 ## Prerequisites

 * Access to the [Dashboard](https://dashboard.cloud.syseleven.net)
-* at least two existing routers/networks
+* At least two existing routers/networks
-* different IP ranges in both networks
+* Different IP ranges in both networks

 ### Step One: Login